EliasEriksson/recipe-book/README.md

 * Babel

 ## Todo
+* `/api/resource/:resourceId/languages` should either give a list of resources in all the languages or id should be renamed to language_id
 * add languageid to main resourses as a foreign key to languages. if translation and resource point to same language it's considered the original language.
 * update fetch and list query to use a join on original language instead of an aggregation on created column
 * add put on main resource without having to specify language id in URL. this should update the translation of the original language.